CMMC Awesomeness

 2. US National Archives (NARA) Training Videos

 • CMMC Self-Assessment Tool.
 Are you tall enough to ride CMMC?
 Prove it!
-You can use this shiny new CMMC Assessment Tool that is NIST 800-171A & NIST 800-53A based to evaluate CMMC v2.0 practices and processes.
+You can use this shiny new CMMC Assessment Tool that is NIST 800-171A & NIST 800-53A based to evaluate CMMC v2.0 practices and processes (included in the CMMC-COA Awesomeness spreadsheet download).
 Where NIST 800-171A assessment criteria exists, it is used.
 Where CMMC created their own controls, NIST 800-53A assessment criteria was used.
 If you don't like that, we really don't care and you can create your own tool.
 However, NARA's CUI Notice 2020-04 stated that NIST 800-171A is the authoritative source for CUI assessment criteria, so it if is good enough for them, then it works for us.

 • International Traffic in Arms Regulations (ITAR) Reference.
 Not all ITAR is CUI.
 Not all CUI is ITAR.
 There is CUI that is ITAR.
 This guide is just a helpful reference to understand what ITAR is about and what that may mean for how you architect your network to take into account possible limitations for "foreign persons" that would be prohibited by ITAR.